-Within each of the four Environmental Justice areas, a score will be assigned based on the extent of burden experienced by the community (e.g. none, little, some, a great deal, most).
+Within each of the four Environmental Justice areas, a score will be assigned based on the extent of burden experienced by the community (e.g., none, little, some, a great deal, most).
 The level of burden will be deemed higher if supporting documents indicate that:

 - 1. Exposure Indicators- The exposure level is greater than deemed safe. - 2.
 Environmental Effects Indicators- Proximity to environmental hazards. - 3.
-Sensitive Population Indicators The number, or percentage, of at-risk community members is high. - 4.
-Socioeconomic Factor Indicators- The number, or percentage, of effected community members is high.
+Sensitive Population Indicators- The number, or percentage, of at-risk community members is high. - 4.
+Socioeconomic Factor Indicators- The number, or percentage, of impacted community members is high.

-The scoring rubric gives further context into the various levels of burden.
+The scoring rubric gives further context for the various levels of burden.

-No Burden - Little Burden - Some Burden - Much Burden - Great Deal of Burden - Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities

-Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities Sensitive Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities Socioeconomic Factor application does not mention socioeconomic factor indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities
+No Burden Little Burden Some Burden Much Burden Great Deal of Burden Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 5 10 15 20 Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 3 5 8 10 Sensitive Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 4 8 12 15 Socioeconomic Factor application does not mention socioeconomic factor indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities POINTS 0 4 8 12 15

-Communities must receive a minimum score of 45 (out of 70 possible points), to be designated as an Environmental Justice Community.
+Communities must receive a minimum score of 45 (out of 70 possible points) to be designated as an Environmental Justice Community.
 The possible points are: